1. Tips to cut your grocery bill in half

-Links provided on request.
-May-June 2019
+Link provided on request.

 Most adults envision retirement age as a chance to pursue new interests, careers, volunteering, and travel.
 As people age, however, the likelihood of sustaining an injury as a result of a fall increases.
 More than 95% of hip fractures are caused by falling – usually by falling sideways – and falls are also the most common cause of traumatic brain injuries (TBI).
 One out of five falls experienced by older adults causes a serious injury, making it hard for a person to get around, do everyday activities, or live on their own.
 Even if they’re not injured, many people become afraid of falling and cut down on everyday activities.
 Ironically, when older people are less active, they become weaker, thus increasing the chances of falling.